bcgov/EDUC-CCOF/test/cypress-e2e/README.md

       npx cypress run

+# Group Application:
+To run the full E2E automation, run the "full-e2e.cy.js" file when opening cypress There are 3 areas requiring future contribution for added automation functionality:
+1) Adding Multiple Facilities to a single group application
+2) Adding Multiple Closures to a facility
+3) Adding a Partial Closure affecting specific Care Categories in a facility

+These functions are more challenging to implement due to the structure of their respective pages in the Portal.
+Each area has been marked with "TODO" in terms of where it would likely need to be added in all scripts under "2-group-application".

 ## Contributing

 Contributions are welcome!
 Please open issues or submit pull requests for improvements and bug fixes.